 Boat-tailed Grackle Range Map

-Great-tailed Grackles and Boat-tailed grackles were once considered the same birds until genetic analyses differentiated them as separate species.
+Boat-tailed Grackles and Great-tailed Grackles were once considered the same birds until genetic analyses differentiated them as separate species.

 - Molothrus aeneus

 - Both sexes are stocky, big-headed, and have a thick bill.
 They are larger than Brown-headed Cowbirds.

 - Males are brownish-black overall with a blue sheen on their wings and tail.
 The eyes are bright red during the breeding season and change to shades of brown the rest of the year.

 - Females are grayish-brown with faint streaks.
 They have a red eye, but it’s much duller and less noticeable than the males.